mspillman/gallop/README.md

 - [TOPAS (experimental)](https://scripts.iucr.org/cgi-bin/paper?jo5037)
 ### **Python Libraries**
-GALLOP makes use of a number of libraries, without which its development would have been significantly more challenging.
+_GALLOP_ makes use of a number of libraries, without which its development would have been significantly more challenging.
 In particular:

-- [PyMatGen](https://pymatgen.org/) - the PyMatGen PXRD pattern calculator was used as the inspiration for what eventually became GALLOP.
-GALLOP still makes use of a number of PyMatGen features to handle things like space group symmetries.
+- [PyMatGen](https://pymatgen.org/) - the PyMatGen PXRD pattern calculator was used as the inspiration for what eventually became _GALLOP_. _GALLOP_ still makes use of a number of PyMatGen features to handle things like space group symmetries.

-- [PyTorch](https://pytorch.org/) - the original code that eventually became GALLOP was originally written using numpy.
+- [PyTorch](https://pytorch.org/) - the original code that eventually became _GALLOP_ was originally written using numpy.
 PyTorch served as a near drop-in replacement that allowed automatic differentiation and running on GPUs/TPUs.

-- [Streamlit](https://streamlit.io/) - this allowed the WebApp to be written entirely in python, which made it easier to integrate with the existing code.
+- [Streamlit](https://streamlit.io/) - this allowed the browser-based GUI to be written entirely in python, which made it easier to integrate with the existing code.

-### **GPU/TPU Resources**
+### **Free and cheap GPU/TPU Resources**
-[Google Colaboratory](https://colab.research.google.com) has been invaluable for the free/cheap access to GPUs and TPUs.
+[Google Colaboratory](https://colab.research.google.com) offers free/cheap access to GPUs and TPUs.
 Colab Pro is ~$10 per month which gives priority access to more powerful GPU resources amongst other benefits.
 A number of other services also allow free or cheap GPU access, for example:

-- [Kaggle](https://www.kaggle.com/) - free access to GPUs and TPUs, run time capped at 30 hours / week
+- [Kaggle](https://www.kaggle.com/) - free access to GPUs and TPUs, run time capped at 30 hours / week.
+GPUs = Nvidia Tesla P100 (better than most of the free tier on colab)

 - [Paperspace](https://www.paperspace.com/) - free access to some GPUs, plus various paid options for more powerful GPUs

 - [Vast.ai](https://vast.ai/) - cheap access to a wide variety of GPUs not offered by other services.
+Free trial credit is available to new users.

 A wide variety of bigger commercial providers (e.g. AWS, GCP, Azure, Lambda Labs) are also available.